 - Bowu Zhang -- Ph.D. in Computer Science from The George Washington University.

 Her current work focuses on Mobile Health, which include a wide variety of topics in the intersection of Wireless Sensor Networks, Machine Learning, and Distributed Systems.
 She also has a background in electrical engineering.

 - Keshav Pokhrel -- Ph.D.
 Statistics from the University of South Florida.
 His research interests include change-point problem, extreme value statistics, nonparametric statistics, functional data analysis, time series analysis, longitudinal data analysis, linear mixed models, bayesian analysis, survival analysis, epidemiology of cancer, and ordinary and partial differential equations.
 He has a background in both mathematics and physics.

 Ok, not the university.
-But most of the mathematics faculty are moving out of Zurn Hall to the 4th floor of Old Main, in the Tower (except for the cornerstone of the building: Don Platte).
+Most of the mathematics faculty moved out of Zurn Hall to the 4th floor of Old Main, in the Tower (except for the cornerstone of the building: Don Platte).

 - Bowu Zhang: Old Main 400

 - Pat Kelly: Old Main 402

 We have a map of the tower offices.